temporalio/documentation/docs/learning-paths/background-checks/cli-reference.md

 sidebar_label: CLI reference
 ---

-For this Learning Path we use three distinct CLIs to represent the user interfaces (UI) that each user type would have to interact with.
+For this Learning Path, we use three distinct CLIs to represent the user interfaces (UI) that each user type would interact with.

 - [Company CLI](#bgc-company)
 - [Candidate CLI](#bgc-candidate)
 - [Researcher CLI](#bgc-researcher)

-The execute these CLI commands, prefix them with `./run-cli` while in the project root.
+To execute these CLI commands, prefix them with `./run-cli` while in the project root.

 Example: